spawnmarvel/quickguides/zabbix/README.md

 https://github.com/phothet/zabbix/issues/11

-Zabbix server is not running: the inormation may not be current
+Zabbix server is not running: the information may not be current

 ```bash